Marquez Callaway Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Season Stats

-- Callaway's stat line this year features 13 grabs for 222 yards and three touchdowns.
-He is averaging 44.4 yards per game, and has been targeted 21 times.
+- Callaway's 13 receptions have led to 222 yards (44.4 per game) and three touchdowns.
+He has been targeted 21 times.

-- Callaway has been the target of 21 of his team's 120 passing attempts this season, or 17.5% of the target share.
+- So far this season, 17.5% of the 120 passes thrown by his team have gone Callaway's way.

-- Callaway has seen the ball thrown his way two times in the red zone this season, 11.8% of his team's 17 red zone pass attempts.
+- Callaway (two red zone targets) has been the recipient of 11.8% of his team's 17 red zone pass attempts.

-- The Saints have run 43.5% passing plays and 56.5% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Saints, who rank 21st in the NFL in points scored, have dropped back to pass 43.5% of the time while running the football 56.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Seahawks.